Autism first signs and checklist for teenagers

 Social communication signs

-As children grow into their teenage years, social communication takes on new importance.
-There are many nuances in developing social networks and communication – both verbal and non-verbal – that teenagers on the autism spectrum will find challenging.
+As you grow into your teenage years, social communication takes on a new importance.
+There are many nuances in developing social networks and communication, both verbal and non-verbal, that teenagers on the autism spectrum may find challenging.

-- Find it hard to ‘read’ non-verbal social cues, such as body language or tone of voice.
-For example, a teenager on the spectrum may not realise if one of their peers is ‘paying them out’ or using sarcasm.
-They may also have difficultly ‘reading’ people’s faces to know if they are feeling angry or sad.
+- Find it hard to ‘read’ non-verbal social cues, such as body language or tone of voice in others.
+For example, you may not realise if one of your peers is ‘paying you out’ or using sarcasm.
+You may also have difficultly ‘reading’ people’s faces to know if they are feeling angry, sad or other emotions.

-- Have trouble negotiating the unwritten rules of friendship.
+- May have trouble negotiating the unwritten rules of friendship.

-- Use speech in unusual ways.
-For example, they may speak in a monotone, with an accent, or in a very proper and formal way or not at all.
+- May speak in a monotone, with an accent, in a very proper and formal way or not at all.

-- Prefer hanging around on their own, rather than joining in with others.
+- Prefer hanging around on your own, rather than joining in with others.

 Behavioural signs

-- Repetitive behaviour, such as rigidly lining up their books or computer games on the shelf.
+- Repetitive behaviour, such as lining up your books or computer games on the shelf.

-- Loving routine and getting easily upset when plans change suddenly and routines are not followed.
+- Loving routine and getting upset when your plans change suddenly, and routines are not followed.

 - Being under-responsive to sensory experiences.
 For example, keeping a jumper on when it is very hot, or not reacting to pain when hurt.

-Other traits that are often associated with, or can be common co-conditions among teenagers on the spectrum include:
+Other characteristics that are often associated with, or can be common co-occurring among teenagers on the spectrum include:

 - Unique sleeping patterns.
-For example, waking up repeatedly at a certain time each night, or staying awake long after they have gone to bed.
+For example, waking up repeatedly at a certain time each night, or staying awake long after you have gone to bed.

-- Regularly resisting or refusing to go to school if they feel overwhelmed, upset or confused.
+- Regularly resisting or refusing to go to school because you feel overwhelmed, upset or confused.

-- Feeling anxious or upset if they experience a new social situation or have to go somewhere new.
+- Feeling anxious or upset if you experience a new social situation or have to go somewhere you have not been to.

-- Feelings of depression, which may emerge when your teenager starts to understand that some of their behaviours are unique to their peers – and that others are noticing.
-This can lead them to feeling ‘on the outer’.
+- Feelings of depression, which may emerge when you feel that others don’t understand some of your behaviours or preferences.
+This can lead you to feeling ‘on the outer’.

 - The development of an eating disorder, which can emerge during times of peak stress or anxiety, such as when a teenager starts high school.

-- Being disorganised.
-Teens on the spectrum often find it challenging to manage their increasingly complex school life, juggling study with extracurricular activity.
+- Challenges in being organised.
+You may find it difficult to manage school life, juggling study with extracurricular activity.

-It is a personal decision to seek an autism assessment for your teenager.
+It is a personal decision to seek an autism assessment as a teenager.

-It is important to remember that you know your teenager the best, and if you have concerns, it is best to share these with a qualified professional to gather information to shape your decision.
+As a teenager, it is important to remember that you know you best, and if you think that you may be autistic, it is best to share these thoughts with your parents, family or a trusted person.
+Parents and trusted ones may be able to provide information and advice on the diagnostic process and offer support as someone that knows you well.
+Together, you may seek advice from a qualified professional to gather information to shape your decision.

 Some of the benefits of seeking an autism assessment sooner rather than later, can include:

-- Your teenager (and you) may get the help and support you might be needing.
+- You may get the help and support you desire.

-- Your teenager’s school and teaching staff may have a better understanding of their needs – allowing for more effective support.
+- If you choose to share your diagnosis, your school and teaching staff may have a better understanding of your strengths, skills, learning preferences and needs – allowing for more effective support and a better educational experience.

-- Your teenager may have a greater sense of self-worth if they understand themselves better.
+- You may have a greater sense of self-identity if you understand yourself better.

-- Your teenager may have increased confidence knowing they are part of a larger group of teens on the spectrum!
+- You may have increased confidence knowing you are part of a larger group of teens on the spectrum!

 Fast fact:Did you know that people on the spectrum commonly show activity related strengths such as attention to detail, expertise in a specific area of interest and visual perception?